 Nothing affects the price and performance of a bathtub more than the material from which it is constructed.
 Before shopping for a tub, it's important to determine which material best suits your budget and lifestyle.
 Start with our guide to learn the advantages and disadvantages of the most popular materials.

 Fiberglass-reinforced plastic, or FRP, is the least expensive option on the market.
 Made from layers of fiberglass coated with resin, the material is very lightweight and available in many colors.
 Unfortunately, the material is thin and unstable, prone to fading and cracking, and easily scratched by abrasive cleaners.
 The life expectancy of a FRP tub is typically less than 10 years.

 Enameled steel is made of steel sheets that are coated with porcelain enamel.
 One of the least expensive options, this type of tub is heavier than fiberglass but still quite lightweight.
 It's available in standard sizes and is easy to clean.
 The material has drawbacks: Steel conducts heat, meaning tub water cools quickly; the surface is prone to chipping and rust; and there are limited choices for colors and shapes.

 Proprietary composites, the newest entrants to the bathtub marketplace, include American Standard's Americast and Briggs' UltraTuff materials.
 Heavy-gauge steel bonded with porcelain enamel creates a tub that offers all the benefits of cast iron with half the weight.
-Unfortunately, selection is limited, the tubs are relatively expensive, and they are typically a special-order product that can take weeks to get.
+Unfortunately, selection is limited, the tubs are relatively expensive, and they are typically special-order products that can take weeks to get.

-If you're adding a tub to your bathroom, check out our Bathroom Planning Guide for tips, configuration ideas and how to work with a professional.
+If you're adding a tub to your bathroom, check out our Bathroom Planning Guide for tips, configuration ideas, and how to work with a professional.

 While you're at it, get a squeaky clean bathroom floor, too.